 Penrod AJ-430 digital squarewave keyboard with C64 sounds & accompaniment

 The Penrod AJ-430 also has an additional primitive sequencer (monophonic record & playback).
 Unfortunately the separate chord volume slider and the manual bass mode were omitted.
 This instrument was also released as Satellite AJ-430 (and possibly others).
-The AJ-430 resembles very much the Letron MC-3, thus I only describe here the differences.
+The AJ-430 resembles very much Letron MC-3, thus I only describe here the differences.

 different main features: